 "The KIP does not possess, or directly receive or disburse funds.
 It is financially supported by its member organizations in accordance with the members' prior agreement on the use of contributed funds, services, and/or materials.
 Any revenue related to the KIP's activities is received by and disbursed to the member organizations in accordance with pre-established agreements by those organizations."

-The University of South Florida's Dr. Kiran C. Patel Center for Global Solutions was the catalyst for this project, providing generous support on many levels.
+The University of South Florida's Patel Center for Global Solutions was the catalyst for this project, providing generous support on many levels.
 The Center is committed to facilitating solutions to today's most pressing global problems, e.g. water.

 - Patel Center website.

-UIS and the Informatics Commission have been involved with the project since early 2006, and will continue to co-operate closely with KIP over the coming years.
+UIS and the Informatics Commission have been involved with the project since early 2006, and continue to co-operate closely with KIP.

 [ UISIC Home ] [ Top ]